azstack/iOS-SDK-Documentation/README.md

 [download link]

 >a.
-Giải nén bạn sẽ có: AzStack.framework, AzStackRes.bundle
+Giải nén bạn sẽ có: AzStack.framework, AzStackRes.bundle, AzStackCall.a

 >b.
 Drag the AzStack.framework and AzStackRes.bundle to Frameworks in Project Navigator.
 Create a new group Frameworks if it does not exist.